Zyelixify/SocialAnxietyTracking/README.md

-# Eye Tracker for Social Anxiety
+# Eye Tracker for Social Anxiety Tracking

 A simple app that tracks eye movements to detect signs of social anxiety.